dinpl/pc-sleep-timer/README.md

 2.4 Set-Up Instructions
 1. The Version 2.4 folder will have 3 files.
+2. Download and extract the folder.
-2. COPY the SHORTCUT to desktop.
+3. COPY the SHORTCUT to desktop.

 Note: Do NOT MOVE the picture or executable.
 Doing so will break the program.